GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-01_first_things_first.md

 title: First Things First
 ---

-A brute force introduction to R, R markdown, the RStudio IDE, version management with Git and GitHub's classroom functionality.
-While - from a learning theory point of view - this does not really represent anything but a worst case example, these are the things you need to know to solve the upcoming assignment problems and submit your solutions.
+Go through a brute force introduction into R, R markdown, the RStudio IDE, version management with Git and GitHub's classroom functionality to get ready for solving the upcoming assignment problems and submitting your solutions.

 <!--more-->